 Wow!
 It feels so good to finally get things going on the blog again.
-I had a freak accident which took me off of my feet for over six weeks, but with the help of my hubby and amazing friends, I am well on my way to getting back to my old self.
+I had a freak accident that took me off of my feet for over six weeks, but with the help of my hubby and amazing friends, I am well on my way to getting back to my old self.
 Being stuck on the couch for over 6 weeks was a long road, but I am so happy to finally be walking again and getting back to our routine.
+However, with my time off, I was able to do a bit of planning for some new designs and create some pretty nifty holiday crafts.
+I’ve planned my valentine’s crafts, mother’s day creations and even some Easter embroidery designs so keep your eyes peeled for new crafts coming soon!

 The Holiday’s came and went in the blink of an eye and I felt terrible that I wasn’t able to post anything for you all during that time.
 So as soon as I felt the least bit up to par, I started planning for Valentine’s Day.
 I finally had a chance to go out on my own the other night and I can’t even explain the feeling I felt when I walked into the craft store.
 It was a bit overwhelming and so many ideas came to mind.
 I literally wanted to buy the whole store.